 - Break the state temporarily, then recondition it once again using a different memory or physical location.
 Repeat this process several times.

-- Test the new association you have created by firing-off the anchor (say word and use physical sensation).
+- Test the new association you have created by firing-off the anchor (say a word and use physical sensation).

 If after you fire-off the anchor you are not yet experiencing the emotion you had in mind, then repeat this process once again making sure you fully associate yourself with the desired state you would like to anchor.

-Following this process, you might for instance choose to create empowering anchors on all ten fingers.
+Following this process, you might, for instance, choose to create empowering anchors on all ten fingers.
 Then whenever required you can just fire-off those anchors throughout the day.
 That way you no longer need to wait for motivation to feel motivated, or you no longer need to struggle to find the courage to feel courageous, etc.